Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Results and Discussion

 The slope of the correlation between mass loss rate and flux is much weaker than the energy-limited slope.
 Even though higher EUV fluxes lead to a higher mass loss rate, the outflow is more ionized to the extent that the density of neutral hydrogen actually decreases.
 Therefore, in order to match the observed optical depth to Lyman-$\alpha$ photons from neutral hydrogen, the model has to compensate for a higher EUV flux with more mass loss relative to the energy-limited relationship.

 Interestingly, we put a tight constraint on the ratio of the ram pressure of the stellar wind at the planet and the mass loss rate of the planet of $\frac{\dot{M}_{*}u_{*}}{\dot{M}_p} = 10^{9.4 \pm 0.3} \text { cm s}^{-1}$.
-The reason for this is that this ratio determines the radial acceleration of the tail and, hence the radial velocity of the tail as a function of time.
-We can see the effect acceleration of the tail by considering the ratio of observed flux in the (-150,-100) km s$^{-1}$ band and (-100,-50) km s$^{-1}$ band, shown in Figure~\ref{fig:flux_ratio}.
+The reason for this is that this ratio determines the radial acceleration of the tail and, hence the radial velocity and the position of the tail as a function of time.
+In Figure~\ref{fig:tails}, we plot a sample of tail trajectories drawn from the posterior distribution from the retrieval of GJ 436b, coloured by the ratio of the stellar wind ram pressure to the mass loss rate of the planet.
+This demonstrates the dominant role that this ratio plays in setting the trajectory of the outflow and the sensitivity of the observed transit to stellar wind conditions.

+To see the effect that the acceleration of the tail has on the observation spectrum, we consider the ratio of observed flux in the (-150,-100) km s$^{-1}$ band and (-100,-50) km s$^{-1}$ band, shown in Figure~\ref{fig:flux_ratio}.
 As the tail is accelerated, more flux is absorbed at higher velocities, so the ratio decreases.
 We note that this ratio also changes as the column density of neutral hydrogen changes, and therefore, to extract the effect of the acceleration of the tail, we have shown how this ratio evolves if the gas in the tail was fully neutral.

 We highlight that acceleration of the tail (Equation~\ref{eq:tail_acceleration}) is not exactly proportional to the ram pressure of the stellar wind but depends on the difference between the radial velocity of the tail and the stellar wind.
 The maximum velocity that the tail can be accelerated to is the stellar wind velocity.
 If the tail reaches this terminal velocity whilst still attenuating Lyman-$\alpha$ photons, then very strong constraints can be placed on the stellar wind velocity.
 In the case of GJ 436 b, the tail is still accelerating, and therefore, we are only able to put a lower limit of ~300 km s$^{-1}$ on the stellar wind velocity at the planet.